Inside Film

 www.nantucketfilmfestival.org

-The Rhode Island International Film Festival presents a Master Class in which the grand prize winner will have segments of the work produced and video taped.
-For more info, go to:
+The Rhode Island International Film Festival presents a Master Class in which the grand prize winner will have segments of the work produced and video taped. www.film-festival.org

 www.sdff.org